anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

-# NLPlay with Transformers (Summer of Code Project)
+# NLPlay with Transformers (Seasons of Code Project)
 ### Mentor: Tezan Sahu
 This is a Learning Project and has been divided into 3 phases: